Shelf Life Determination: How to Establish Drug Product Expiration Dates Through Stability Testing

 Prevention:

-- Monitor accelerated studies closely in first 3 months
+- Monitor accelerated studies closely

-- Include intermediate data in regulatory submission
+- Include the resulting justification and supporting data in the regulatory submission

 Key Takeaways